jfachriz/Uxdroid/README.md

 **For a fresh Termux environment:**
+1. **Terminal Emulator:** Download and install **Termux** [F-Droid](https://f-droid.org/en/packages/com.termux/).
+Do not use the version from the Google Play Store, as it is deprecated and no longer updated.
 ```bash
 # Update local repositories and upgrade existing packages
 apt update && apt upgrade -y